 Microsoft Intune service description

-Microsoft Intune is a cloud-based service that helps you manage Windows PCs, and iOS, Mac OS X, Android, and Windows mobile devices.
+Microsoft Intune is a cloud-based service that helps you manage devices that run Windows, Mac OS X, iOS, Android, or Windows Mobile.
 Intune also helps protect corporate applications and data.
-You can use Intune alone or you can integrate it with System Center Configuration Manager to extend your management capabilities.
+You can use Intune alone, or you can integrate it with System Center Configuration Manager to extend your management capabilities.

 Microsoft offers the Intune Onboarding benefit for eligible services in eligible plans.
 The Onboarding benefit lets you work remotely with Microsoft specialists to get your Intune environment ready for use.
-For more information, see Microsoft Intune Onboarding Benefit Description.
+For more about the Onboarding benefit, see Microsoft Intune Onboarding Benefit Description.

-You can start using Intune with a 30-day free trial that includes 100 user licenses.
-To start your free trial, click here to visit the Intune Sign up page.
-If your organization has an Enterprise Agreement or equivalent volume licensing agreement, please contact your Microsoft representative to set up your free trial.
+You can start to use Intune with a 30-day free trial that includes 100 user licenses.
+To start your free trial, go to the Intune Sign up page.
+If your organization has an Enterprise Agreement or equivalent volume licensing agreement, contact your Microsoft representative to set up your free trial.

-If your organization has a Microsoft Online Services work or school account, and you might continue with this Intune subscription in production after the trial period ends, then you should click the Sign in option on that page and authenticate by using the Global Administrator account for your organization.
+If your organization has a Microsoft Online Services work or school account, and you might continue with this Intune subscription in production after the trial period ends, then choose the Sign in option on that page and authenticate by using the Global Administrator account for your organization.
 This action will ensure that your Intune trial links to your existing work or school account.

-For a list of settings that you can configure on mobile devices, see:
+For a list of settings that you can set up on mobile devices, see:

-For information on System Center Configuration Manager, see Documentation for System Center Configuration Manager.
+For more about System Center Configuration Manager, see Documentation for System Center Configuration Manager.

 Because Intune is an online service, Microsoft can update it on a regular basis.

-Use the information in this topic to help you understand the frequency of these service updates, and the advance notification we give to you when an update might affect your use of the service.
+Use the information in this article to help you learn about the frequency of these service updates, and the advance notification we give to you when an update might affect your use of the service.

 To learn about changes in the Intune service, see What's new in Microsoft Intune.
-The Microsoft Intune Blog also discusses changes in the service, and provides helpful tips to enable you to get the most from Intune.
+The Microsoft Intune Blog also discusses changes in the service and provides helpful tips to help you get the most from Intune.